Lake Bled

 Lake Bled (Blejsko jezero) is a lake in the Julian Alps of the Upper Carniolan region of northwestern Slovenia, where it adjoins the town of Bled.
 The area is a tourist destination.
 The lake is 35 km from Ljubljana International Airport and 55 km from the capital city, Ljubljana.
 Lake Bled is 4.2 km from the Lesce–Bled train station.

-Geography and history
+Geography and hydrology

 The lake is of mixed glacial and tectonic origin.
 It is 2120 m long and 1380 m wide, with a maximum depth of 29.5 m, and it has a small island.
 The lake lies in a picturesque environment, surrounded by mountains and forests.